-Clowns have been in the news for some time.
-There’s been media coverage of clowns in South Carolina and even in North Carolina where I live, in addition to many other states.
+Clowns have been in the news lately.
+There’ve been clown in South Carolina and even in North Carolina where I live, in addition to many other states.
 In one case a man with a machete was reported to have chased one of these clowns into the woods.
 That incident took place in Greensboro, North Carolina, which is a mere thirty miles from where I live.

 You’re Kidding Me, Right?

 As you probably know by now, I love the woods.
-If I were to choose any place in all the world to live without any consideration of economics and with only my own happiness in mind, I would choose a forest.
+If I were to choose any place in all the world to live without any consideration for economics and with only my own happiness in mind, I would choose the woods.
 This probably stems from my childhood, since I grew up in a residential area that was heavily wooded, and I found myself in the woods frequently as a child.
 Consequently the woods are a place of familiarity and comfort for me.
-Or at least they usually are.

 Just Another Hike in the Woods…

-Before long, I heard the sound of rushing water ahead of me in the distance.
-I looked at my trusty map and determined that the sound was emanating from Buckquarter Creek itself.
-Reaching the creek, I looked for a bridge but instead found a line of rocks which appeared to be passable but which clearly required sure footing to cross.
+After about another half mile, I heard the sound of rushing water ahead of me.
+Pulling out my park map, I determined that the sound was emanating from Buckquarter Creek itself.
+Reaching the creek, I looked for a bridge but instead found a ford consisting of several rocks in a row, which clearly required sure footing to cross.
 Before I did this, I had to take photos of the beautiful American sycamore tree (Platanus occidentalis) which graced the edge of the north side of Buckquarter Creek.

 There were, however, a few caveats.
-I had set out from my house without charging my phone, and it now had less than five percent power.
-Additionally my small digital camera which I take on hiking excursions had already died, leaving me to take photos on my phone and thereby expending more of its limited energy.
+I had set out from my house without charging my phone, and now it had less than five percent power.
+Additionally my small digital camera which I take on hiking excursions had already died, leaving me to take photos on my phone, thereby expending more of its limited power.
 Finally I had no flashlight and knew I would need to use my phone for that purpose if the woods became too dark.

 Despite the depiction of Shakori Trail, there was a greater distance to walk than I was expecting.
 With every passing minute the sunlight waned, the trail continued, and my apprehension grew.
-It didn’t help that I happened to stumble upon the largest animal-droppings which I’ve ever seen on a park trail.
-I can’t say definitively what species made the deposit, but I’m guessing it was a bear.
+It didn’t help that I happened to stumble upon the largest animal droppings I’ve ever seen on a park trail.
+And though I can’t say definitively what species made the deposit, I’m guessing it was a bear.

 Things Get Creepy

 At last I made it back to Buckquarter Creek.
-I quickly hopscotched across and felt a wave of relief at the prospect of being back on a section of trail that was reasonably well traversed by other hikers.
-To my left, however, there was a deserted cabin in the woods, which under the circumstances didn’t require a significant leap of imagination to be perceived as a potential hideout for a malevolent clown.
+Quickly I hopscotched across and felt a wave of relief at the prospect of being back on a section of trail that was reasonably well traversed by other hikers.
+To my left, however, there was a deserted cabin in the woods, which under the circumstances didn’t require a significant leap of imagination to be seen as a potential hideout for a malevolent clown.

 And I Made It Back in One Piece

 And this was when it dawned on me.
-The most harmful effect of recent media coverage of clowns in the woods has been the effect on people’s relationship with nature.
+The most harmful effect of recent media coverage about clowns has been the effect on people’s relationship with nature.
 Woods have been vilified once again as sites of malevolence, perversion, and violence.
 This vilification is nothing new, as anyone who’s familiar with the story of Little Red Riding Hood can attest.
 But the disparaging misrepresentation of clowns in the woods continues the trend and takes it to another level, adding an element of infantilizing terror to the experience and further dissuading anyone, especially children, from ever taking that first step into the embrace of nature.

 And that’s the real horror story.